Plant Gathering for Traditional Purposes

 Overview

-The National Park Service (NPS) is initiating an opportunity for public comment on a draft Environmental Assessment (EA) for gathering plants and plant parts for traditional purposes by federally recognized Tribal members traditionally associated with Yosemite National Park.
-Comments will be accepted from August 28 through September 27, 2025.
-During the comment period review the EA and provide comments.
+In spring 2026 the National Park Service (NPS) finalized an Environmental Assessment (EA) that created a framework for gathering plants and plant parts for traditional purposes by federally recognized Tribal members traditionally associated with Yosemite National Park.

 Planning Process and Timeline

-The anticipated schedule for planning milestones and additional opportunities for public review and input are as follows:
+The schedule for planning milestones and additional opportunities for public review and input was as follows:

 EVENT